mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 and think
 *finally, yes*.
 **Nothing she says**,
-just her existance is enough.
+just her existence is enough.
-Natalie says
+N— says
 *Women can be anything.
 Transition first, then explore*.